Lochs, Castles and The Kelpies

 The afternoon takes you to the one of the largest and most important castles in Scotland, both architecturally and historically.
 Stirling Castle sits atop Castle Hill and has seen several Scottish Kings & Queens crowned here, including Mary Queen of Scots in 1542.
 It was also central to William Wallace and Robert the Bruce’s Wars of Independence.
 Stirling town itself is geographically one of the most significant towns in Scottish history.

-On the way home, you’ll have the chance to ‘ooh’, ‘aah’ and, um, ‘nay’, at the world’s largest equine sculpture, the Kelpies.
+On the way home, you’ll have the chance to ‘ooh’, ‘aah’ and, um, ‘nay’, at the world’s largest equine sculptures, the Kelpies.
 Each 30-metre high horse head sculpture is made from 300 tonnes of structural steel and designed by Scottish sculptor, Andy Scott.

 (Routes are subject to change)